 AND I COULD NOT RESIST TO PAINT ON IT…

-At the moment, the repair service at Fede Surfbags it would not be cost effectiveness, but I will be very happy if next time this happens to you, you will ask us to repair and customize your old travel board bag especially if you live near to Rome in Italy.
+At the moment, the repair service at Fede Surfbags it would not be cost effectiveness, but I will be very happy if next time this happens to you, you will ask us to repair and customize your old travel board bag (only for the ones live nearby Rome, Italy).
 Or even, if you decide to support this RAD ART, you could donate your old board bag to us.
 We will make good use of it , using them for this new line of ‘Better than New’ Travel Board Bags, designed to be easily repairable.
 And made to protect your board while you fly to your next surf mecca and built to last more than two years!

 REDUCE, REUSE, RECYCLE and REPAIR!
 Ask away for your repair or donation HERE.

 Federica, Owner & Creative Designer at Fede Surfbags